 Rooms You’ll See on the Kilkenny Castle Tour

-During your self-guided tour of Kilkenny Castle, you will be able to see the following rooms:
+During your self-guided tour of Kilkenny Castle, you will be able to see many different rooms, each one fully furnished in period pieces.

 This formal dining room was most recently a billiards room.
 It was stripped down and brought back to its former early 19th-century splendor.